A real-world breakdown of fatigue, modern food, and why Celsius cuts through the fog

 This combination creates alertness without a hard peak.

-That’s why your cousin naturally split the can in half—and still felt sustained clarity.
+That’s why the participant naturally split the can in half—and still felt sustained clarity.

 That behavior is actually a signal of metabolic compatibility.